-In the 20th century, a lot has changed within the arts and many different styles have originated.
+In the 20th century, a lot changed within the arts.
+And since then, many different styles have originated.
 The Municipal Gallery of Modern Art celebrates these changes in art and architecture through their displays and exhibitions.

-Think of impressionism, expressionism, pointillism and to the most important developments in Italian art.
+Think of impressionism, expressionism, pointillism and other important developments in Italian art.
 In addition to the 130 plus collections of Italian art, the gallery features a library and archives.
 Scholars and enthusiasts can request access to the facility which is equipped with high-tech photographic and scientific research equipment.
 The catalogues are computerized for faster and easier browsing.

 The gallery is located inside an ancient convent at the Barefooted Carmelites.

 |The city of Rome is a one big museum itself.
 Just by walking in its streets and strolling around its piazzas, you can get a taste of Rome’s rich history.
 As much as there is plenty to see outside, is more to see once you get inside […]read more...|